- January is often a good month for the stock market — but not every year

 With stocks taking a positive tone in early 2017, it’s worth noting that January has historically been a good month for the market.

 This market anomaly — which also seemed to help small caps — was noticed many years ago and dubbed the January effect.
-Researchers documented it in the 1970s, and Professor Richard Thaler reviewed their work in a 1987 academic article.

 Interestingly, since it became widely known, the January effect has been much less impressive.
 CNBC looked back at the time period from 1980 to 2014, and found that January had fallen to fourth place for average S&P 500 Index monthly returns.
 December was the new king of the hill in the CNBC study.
 Unsurprisingly, this led many to speculate that it was still the January effect, just spread out over a longer period, as investors had learned to stake out positions a month ahead of time.